 Similar to Italian vino cotto, vin cuit was historically made in Provence and in a few other places in the south of France.
 It has recently been revived, as a wine that’s good with rich chocolate desserts.

-To make it, the must (moût de raisin) is heated in a copper cauldron until it boils and the scum is scraped.
-Then it’s cooked very slowly over a regular low heat for several hours.
+To make it, the must (moût de raisin) is heated in a copper cauldron until it boils.
+After the scum is scraped off, the must is cooked very slowly over a regular low heat for several hours.
 Once it has started simmering, it must remain uninterrupted until the desired concentration is reached.

-This can vary from 30 to 55% depending on the year, the sugar content of the must and the taste of the winemaker.
+This can vary from 30 to 55% depending on the year, the sugar content of the grapes and the taste of the winemaker.
 Once cooked, the must is whipped for a few minutes to facilitate the aeration necessary for the seeding of new yeasts.
-Then it rests for 48 hours, and is poured into wooden barrels without overfilling them.
-Fermentation can take up to year before the vin cuit is bottled.
+Then it rests for 48 hours and is poured into wooden barrels without overfilling them.
+Fermentation can take up to a year before the vin cuit is bottled.

 Image by iamericat